 Conclusion

-To sum up, we have discussed the process to add or remove a blue line with arrows in Excel.
+To sum up, we have discussed the process of adding or removing a blue line with arrows in Excel.
 Please don’t hesitate to ask any questions in the comment section below.
-We will try to respond to all the relevant queries asap.
-And please visit our website Exceldemy to explore more.
+We will try to respond to all the relevant queries ASAP.